ajaypandit0994253/Fruits-and-Vegetable-Recognition-System-using-CNN/README.md

 •	Applications: Potential applications include:

-  o	Assisting in grocery shopping and identification o	Supporting dietary planning and tracking o	Facilitating automated sorting and packaging in agriculture
+  o	Assisting in grocery shopping and identification.

+  o	Supporting dietary planning and tracking.

+  o	Facilitating automated sorting and packaging in agriculture.